 Among patients with no high-risk factors, treatment with combination chemotherapy consisting of cyclophosphamide, doxorubicin, vincristine, and prednisone (CHOP) is usually effective in achieving remission.
 Among patients with the presence of at least one or more than one pre-treatment risk factors requires consideration of using altering triple combination.
 Alternate regimens consist of doxorubicin, methylprednisolone, cytosine arabinoside, and cisplatin, alternating with methotrexate, bleomycin, cyclophosphamide, doxorubicin, vincristine, and methylprednisolone.

-The common differentials of primary hepatic lymphoma are the other space-occupying lesions of the liver; notably the:
+The common differentials of primary hepatic lymphoma are the other space-occupying lesions of the liver:

-Primary hepatic lymphoma is sensitive to combination chemotherapy with complete remission can be achieved among more than 80% of the patients.
-The 5-yeas cause-specific survival approaches 87.1%.
-Prognosis after surgical resection is highly variable, and the significant risk of postoperative bleeding due to the vascular nature of the tumor further increase the morbidity and mortality rates after surgical intervention.
+Primary hepatic lymphoma is sensitive to combination chemotherapy, with complete remission can be achieved among more than 80% of the patients.
+The 5-year cause-specific survival approaches 87.1%.
+Prognosis after surgical resection is highly variable, and the significant risk of postoperative bleeding due to the vascular nature of the tumor further increases the morbidity and mortality rates after surgical intervention.

-Some patients with primary hepatic lymphoma can develop acute liver failure which itself carries a significant risk of mortality.
+Some patients with primary hepatic lymphoma can develop acute liver failure, which carries a significant risk of mortality.
 Tumor bleeding and hematological spread to other locoregional lymph nodes have also been documented.